Home Travel Four Seasons Hong Kong Review – The Ultimate Luxury Hotel for Fine Dining Foodies?

 four seasons hotel Hong Kong review

-The location of the Four Seasons is a definite plus.
+The location of the Four Seasons Hong Kong is a definite plus.
 Situated above the IFC, you’ll have easy access to the IFC mall for luxury splurging, if that’s your thing, or for simply picking up daily necessities.
 It’s easy to get to and from, thanks to covered walkways linking it to the Central and Star Ferry piers, the Macau ferry terminal, and the Airport Express and Central MTR subway station.
 If you’ve exhausted the numerous dining and imbibing venues in-house (more on those later), it’s just a 15-minute walk to Lan Kwai Fong and Soho.
 Add to this the sprawling views of Victoria Harbour afforded by the rooms, club lounge and restaurants, and all in all you have a pretty tidy package when it comes to positioning.

 four seasons hotel Hong Kong review